RichardDooling/Entertainment_Law/Trademark/Trademark.md

 > In the present case, the [musicians] clearly have a legitimate interest in protecting their work from being falsely designated as the creation of another.

-### The *Polaroid* test
+## The *Polaroid* test

-To state a claim for trademark infringement under the Lanham Act, the plaintiff must show that the defendant's use of its mark is likely to cause an appreciable number of ordinarily prudent purchasers "confusion as to the origin, sponsorship, or approval" of the defendant's product.&hellip;
+To state a claim for trademark infringement under the Lanham Act, the plaintiff must show that the defendant's use of its mark is likely to cause an appreciable number of ordinarily prudent purchasers "confusion as to the origin, sponsorship, or approval" of the defendant's product. &hellip;

 Courts look to the eight
 factor test first articulated in [*Polaroid Corp. v.
 Polarad Elecs.
 Corp.,* (2d Cir.1961),](http://scholar.google.com/scholar_case?case=2293827617926067028)
 to determine whether there is a likelihood of confusion.
-When applying these factors, courts try to focus "on the ultimate question of whether consumers are likely to be confused." &hellip;
+When applying these factors, courts try to focus
+"on the ultimate question of whether consumers are likely to be confused." &hellip;

 The *Polaroid* factors are: